c-not-around/find-fs/README.md

-# find-fs
+# Find•Fs

-Searching for files using regular expressions
+Search for files in selected folders using filters specified as regular expressions.